My Favorite Docker Setup for Django Development

 really well.
 Let me walk you through it as well.

-is a nice little goody we get for using a modern uwsgi
+http-socket is a nice little goody we get for using a modern uwsgi.
+This

 and to respond to them.